 The process of definition persists to this day, according to Meringolo, as public historians establish a growing presence in major universities throughout the United States and abroad.
 Yet it was not until the emergence of the education-oriented National Park Service history program in the 1920s and 1930s that public history found an institutional home that grounded professional practice simultaneously in the values of the emerging discipline and in government service.

-Introduction to Public History American Association for State and Local HistoryRL #ad - Used book in Good Condition.
+Introduction to Public History American Association for State and Local HistoryRL #ad - Introduction to Public History American Association for State and Local History #ad - Used book in Good Condition.
 Introduction to public history: Interpreting the Past, Engaging Audiences is a brief foundational public history textbook for use in undergraduate and graduate classrooms.
 Used book in Good Condition.
 It is organized around the questions and ethical dilemmas that drive public history in a variety of settings, from local community-based projects to international case studies.

 The Lowell Experiment: Public History in a Postindustrial CityUniversity of Massachusetts Press #ad - Used book in Good Condition.
 It served as a test site for the ideas of practitioners in the new field of public history―a field that links the work of professionally trained historians with many different kinds of projects in the public realm.
 The paradoxical dual role of lowell's public historians as both interpreters of and contributors to that new economy raises important questions about the challenges and limitations facing academically trained scholars in contemporary American culture.